fzyzcjy/flutter_convenient_test/README.md

 P.S.
 Surely, this package - especially the doc - is not yet perfect.
 If having problems, just [create an issue](https://github.com/fzyzcjy/flutter_convenient_test/issues) and I usually reply quite quickly.

 ## 📚 Features

+### 5x speedup & remove mobile devices

+In addition to the standard way of integration tests, i.e. run them on a real mobile device / a simulator, this package supports running the exact same testing code on your host computer (Windows/MacOS/Linux) with similar experience.

+This leads to a big speedup and reduction of needed resources.
+As we all know, running code on simulators / real devices are slow, and hard to parallelize as well.
+Running on host computer, on the other hand, does not have this problem.

+<small>Remark: In my own app in production, it is >10x faster, but without creating public and reproducible tests, I do not want to claim such a big improvement - so test by youself and see how fast it provides :)</small>

 ### Full action history